CristinaRuth/cristina-ruth/src/pages/contact.md

 Send me a message if you:

-* Have any questions about buying something from me.

 * Have a question you would like me to answer in a future blog post.

 * Have comments.